 - In a 10-inch cast iron skillet (or other oven-safe skillet), add canola oil and warm over medium heat.

 - Add crab cakes to skillet and cook until the underside of the crab cakes are golden brown.
 This takes about 5-8 minutes, but be sure to check each crab cake every minute to be sure none are cooking too fast.

 - Remove pan from heat.
 Add 1 piece of sliced butter on top of each crab cake, then place pan in the heated oven on the top rack.

 - Broil crab cakes for 6-8 minutes or until the tops are browned to desired doneness.
 Keep a close eye on crab cakes so they don't burn.

 - Serve crab cakes immediately on a bed of Beurre Blanc sauce (instructions below).

 For the Beurre Blanc

-In a saucepan over medium heat, bring white wine, white wine vinegar, and shallots to a boil until the liquid is syrupy and is reduced to about 1-2 tbsp (roughly 5 minutes).
+- In a saucepan over medium heat, bring white wine, white wine vinegar, and shallots to a boil until the liquid is syrupy and is reduced to about 1-2 tablespoon (roughly 5 minutes).

 - Add heavy cream, salt, and white pepper to saucepan and boil for 1 additional minute.